jfo/weblog/content/post/monads.md

 ---
-title: Fuckin' monads, how do they work?
+title: Monads, how do they work?
-description: and I don't wanna talk to a category theorist
 draft: true
 ---